Local Regulations

 Environmental Requirements

-- Green Cleaning Products: Use of environmentally friendly cleaning agents is encouraged to minimize ecological impact.
+- Eco-Friendly Products: Use of environmentally friendly cleaning products is encouraged to reduce ecological impact.

 Required Documentation

-- Business License: To prove legal operation within the city.
+- Business License: To verify that the cleaning service is legally permitted to operate within the city.

-- Safety Data Sheets (SDS): Documentation for all cleaning chemicals used, providing information on hazards and safe handling.
+- Safety Data Sheets (SDS): Documentation for all cleaning chemicals used, detailing hazards and handling instructions.

 Inspection Process